arno-di-loreto/apihandyman.io/_posts/2021-09-01-surviving-my-first-recorded-live-coding-session-part-5.md

 | Clean before commit | `steps/clean.sh` | Remove `index.css`, `index.html`, `todo.html`, `motu.yaml` files from root folder

 I only defined key bindings for Next and Previous step tasks.
-The "Go to step" is quite convenient but unfortunately the step list is hardcoded and I only had the idea after the recording (I added it so people using the repo could go the the step they want).
+The "Go to step" is quite convenient but unfortunately the step list is hardcoded and I only had the idea after the recording (I added it so people using the repo could go to the step they want).

 {% include image.html source="go-to-step.png" %}

-## Removing stuff was a pain
+# Removing stuff was a pain

-As I was able to work on each step, I could easily evaluate the best possible time for each step.
+As I was able to work on each step, I could easily train myself on each steap and evaluate the best possible time for each step.
 And so I came to the conclusion that I was still not fitting into the time frame, though I had an extra 5 minutes granted by conference organizers, saperlipopette! (french polite curse word).
 Thanks to my list of steps and their timing, I had a better vision of what I should modify and so I:

 - Shorten some steps, by for instance starting with a pre-filled basic OpenAPI files or adding snippets